EpsilonHeap/EpsilonHeap.github.io/posts/ts.md

 Educated as an Electrical engineer early in life and having more recently worked as a 'quant' for many years,the topic of time series analysis has evolved from a clean one to a bewildering hodgepodge of complications.

-Some fudamental issues:
+Some fundamental issues:

- + Transactional - data from markets are records of transactional events and not uniformaly sampled; therefore, times series are non-homogeneous.
+ + Transactional - data from markets are records of transactional events and not uniformly sampled; therefore, times series are non-homogeneous.

- + Stationarity - market data are not necesarily stationary and often have complicated time-delayed feedback structures.
-Moreover, change points (or regime shfits) are not uncommon.
+ + Stationarity - market data are not necessarily stationary and often have complicated time-delayed feedback structures.
+Moreover, change points (or regime shifts) are not uncommon.

- + Ergodicity - practioners often analyze time series to aid in prediction; but under what condition can the histories of sampled paths be considered representative of future behavior?
+ + Ergodicity - practitioners often analyze time series to aid in prediction; but under what condition can the histories of sampled paths be considered representative of future behavior?

- There are other issues like low signal-to-noise, high-dimensionality, and outliers -- these are more generic problems though.
+ There are other issues like low signal-to-noise, high dimensionality, missing values, and outliers.
+Although these are important, the three highlighted undermine the applicability of traditional methods.

 ---